-Greek cuisine still uses a lot of recipes that are very plain.
-Plain and basic.
+Greek cuisine still uses a lot of recipes that are very simple.
+Simple and basic.
 As they were, when they were invented.
-In times that people used to feed, with only the basics.
+In times when people used to feed, with only the basics.
 Using completely what nature gave them.
-Always cheap and simple.
-This recipe is one of them.
-It’s a very plain dish that we still eat a lot here in Greece.
+And always as cheap as they could.
+This Greek Lentil Soup Recipe is one of them.
+It’s a very simple dish made with only a few basic ingredients, that we still eat a lot here in Greece.

 PS: You may wanna try them with some salty marinated fish.
 That’s how we eat them here in Greece and they’re super yummy.